 12. Air Quality

-Poor air quality, like exposure to cigarette smoke or pollutants, can stress your peace lily.
+Things like cigarette smoke or pollution can make the air quality poor which will stress your peace lily.

 Solution: